Attendance, Absence, & Duty Hours Policy

 Students may miss required academic activities for health-related reasons (see “Absences due to Illness” below).
-For other non-health related reasons (such as compelling personal or family issues (e.g., death in immediate family, participant in wedding), professional meetings (e.g., participant in meeting – poster, presenter, panel), or public service (e.g., jury duty).
+For other non-health related reasons (such as compelling personal or family issues, required public duty or invited presenter at professional meetings), a student should contact their college dean for consideration of an excused absence.
 In all instances, a student’s college dean must be contacted for approval of an absence as soon as the potential need for absence arises.

 Absences due to Illness:

 Students need to notify their college dean for any absence due to illness.
-If a student misses more than two consecutive days due to illness, they must notify their college dean as well as obtain medical evaluation from the Department of Student Health and Wellness in Charlottesville, student health services at Inova or other licensed healthcare provider.
+If a student misses more than two consecutive days due to illness, in addition to notifying their college, they need to seek medical evaluation from the Department of Student Health and Wellness in Charlottesville, student health services at Inova or other licensed healthcare provider.
 It is anticipated that this will be done in person, but students with a flu-like illness or symptoms consistent with COVID infection first should call the appropriate student health service or provider to determine whether or not to report or perhaps schedule a virtual appointment.
 Students with contagious diseases may be furloughed by Student Health and Wellness, UVA Health System, or student health at Inova to prevent infections from spreading to patients, healthcare workers and fellow students.
 Clearance from the respective student health service is required before the student can resume educational activities.

 If in the view of any SOM faculty a student’s absences have affected adversely their education or the education of others in an affiliated group, the faculty may submit a Professionalism Concern Card regarding that student to the Office of Student Affairs.
 The student must meet with their college dean to address the issue(s).
 If the issue(s) cannot be resolved or recurs, the student will be referred to the Academic Standards and Achievement Committee (ASAC) for review and action.

 The Cells to Society Curriculum provides many diverse learning opportunities for our medical students and attendance at all activities is encouraged.
 However, students are responsible for their own learning and are not required to attend all activities.
 Attendance is mandatory for all activities in which team accountability is required, including but not limited to, Team-Based Learning activities, Anatomy Dissection Teams, and Foundations of Clinical Medicine groups.
 Attendance also is mandatory for all patient presentations, interviews or panel discussions out of professional respect for the patient(s) and/or invited panelists.
 Failure to attend a mandatory activity is considered a breach of professionalism and will result in a Professionalism Concern Card being submitted to the student’s college dean, unless the college dean has excused the absence in advance (see below).
 Additionally, students must inform the system leader(s) or the appropriate instructor about their absence from mandatory activities and copy their college dean.
 By the nature of their short course status, attendance is required in all sessions for Orientation, Cells to Society and Classrooms to Clinics.

 Work Hour Expectations: